 - Treat yourself to fine dining at Harbourside, Kazuya and more!

 - Try out Auckland’s street eats

-- Discover the bar scene on a cocktail tour (on Viator and Tripadvisor).
+- Discover the bar scene on a cocktail tour with Unique Tours.

-See our 8 Best Things to Do in Auckland for Foodies for more information on each experience.
+See our 8 Best Foodie Experiences in Auckland for more information on each experience.